Published Jul 19, 2022

 Does Medicare Advantage Cover Chiropractic Services?

-Because a Medicare Advantage plan combines both Part A and Part B, an MA plan will cover also chiropractic in the same way as Original Medicare.
+Because a Medicare Advantage plan combines both Part A and Part B, an MA plan will also cover chiropractic in the same way as Original Medicare.

 Chiropractic Care Costs With Medicare Advantage